hdShang/arxiv-daily/docs/cs-CL/2025-08-18/papers/250813124v1-spot-the-blindspots-systematic-identification-and-quantification-of-.md

 ---
 layout: default
-title: Spot the BlindSpots: Systematic Identification and Quantification of Fine-Grained LLM Biases in Contact Center Summaries
+title: "Spot the BlindSpots: Systematic Identification and Quantification of Fine-Grained LLM Biases in Contact Center Summaries"
 ---

 # Spot the BlindSpots: Systematic Identification and Quantification of Fine-Grained LLM Biases in Contact Center Summaries